nwoke008/alx-system_engineering-devops/0x01-shell_permissions/README.md

-cript that creates an empty file called hello
+Write a script that creates an empty file called hello